coreywhitemagic/Speed-Mode/README.md

 # Speed-Mode
 Speed memory system

+This program is a simple tool designed to help you memorize scripts, speeches, or any line-by-line text.

+📦 How to Run

-To run type, read.exe file.txt
+read.exe file.txt

-Pressing enter prints the next line and typing q quits.
-If you press space it starts over from the beginning.
+Replace file.txt with your script or text file.

+🕹 Controls

+Enter → Display the next line.

+Space → Restart from the beginning.

+Q → Quit the program.

+💻 Compatibility

-This code compiles on Windows Mac and Linux.
-It also runs on Android if you use Termux.
+Works on Windows, macOS, and Linux.

+Also runs on Android using Termux.